dansand/Python/part1/testfilemd.md

 # Loops

+> ## Learning Objectives
+>
+> *   Explain what a for loop does.
+> *   Correctly write for loops to repeat simple calculations.
+> *   Trace changes to a loop variable as the loop runs.
+> *   Trace changes to other variables as they are updated by a for loop.

 An example task that we might want to repeat is printing each character in a word on a line of its own.
 One way to do this would be to use a series of `print` statements: